selvaganesh12a/Delhi-weather-api/README.md

 ### Key Features

-  * **Data Processing & Storage**: The application fetches weather data from a CSV file, processes it, and stores it efficiently in a MySQL database.
+  * **Data Processing & Storage**: The application fetches weather data from a excel file, processes it, and stores it efficiently in a MySQL database.
   * **Modular API Design**: The codebase is split into a modular fashion with clear separation of concerns (Controller, Service, Repository, Entity).
   * **Specific API Endpoints**:
       * Retrieve weather details (condition, temperature, humidity, pressure) for a specific month or date.